kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

           "object": {"kind": "Pod", "apiVersion": "v1", "metadata": {"resourceVersion": "12746"} }
         }

 `Bookmark` events can be requested by `allowWatchBookmarks=true` option in watch requests, but clients shouldn't assume bookmarks are returned at any specific interval, nor may they assume the server will send any `bookmark` event.
-Since version 1.16, watch bookmarks feature is enabled by default.

 ## Retrieving large results sets in chunks